Kong/docs.konghq.com/app/_src/gateway/get-started/key-authentication.md

 With {{site.base_gateway}} controlling authentication, requests won't reach upstream services unless the client has successfully authenticated.
-This means upstream services process pre-authorized requests, freeing them from the cost of authentication, which is a savings in compute time *and* development effort.
+This means upstream services process pre-authorized requests, freeing them from the cost of authentication, which reduces computing time *and* development effort.

 {{site.base_gateway}} has visibility into all authentication attempts, which provides the ability to build monitoring and alerting capabilities supporting service availability and compliance.